Skip to main content

 Direct Outreach to Families & General Messaging to Your School Community:

 Families attending schools where free meals are offered to all students are more likely to submit household income information if they understand that it can benefit them and their school.
-More than 3,000 schools across New York provide free meals to all and still successfully receive the data needed to determine economic need.
+More schools than ever across New York provide free meals to all and still receive the data needed to determine economic need.
 Best practices that encourage families to complete and submit income forms clearly communicate:

 • Why the school needs to continue to collect this information